-One of the most useful decision-making strategies I know of when helping my clients is challenging them to think about what they want their future self to be like and then encouraging them to make decisions in support of that image.
+One of the most useful decision-making strategies I know of when helping my clients is challenging them to think about what they want their future self to be like, and then encouraging them to make decisions in support of that image.

-It’s easy to fall into ruts.
+It is easy to fall into ruts.
 Time goes by but nothing changes or improves.
 Keeping a picture of how we want our future self to be can help provide motivation to make ongoing improvements.
 These small changes add up over time to improve our health, finances, relationships, etc. Let me provide two examples:

 Health and fitness

 “I feel so far behind” is something many new clients say to me.
 This could be in reference to consumer debt, massive student loans, or a delayed start on retirement funding.
 After hearing this I like to ask a few introspective questions to get a client thinking about where they want to be 10 years from now.
 Once we have an idea about their ideal life 10 years from now, we can work backwards with small steps.
-I can’t stress this next point enough.
+I cannot stress this next point enough.